 Control of Certain Wild Bird Species

-The effects of the declarations are to allow the control of certain wild bird species by landowners or their agents where these species are causing serious damage to crops, livestock, fauna or where they represent a threat to public health, throughout the State.
-A separate declaration is made to allow the control of certain wild bird species by airport authorities or their agents throughout the State where these species represent a threat to air-safety.
-A link to the current Declarations is below.
+The Declarations allow the control of certain wild bird species where these species are causing serious damage to crops, livestock, fisheries, forestry, flora and fauna or where they represent a threat to public health/safety, throughout the State.
+There are two separate Declarations, one general State-wide Declaration, and one to allow the control of certain wild bird species by airport authorities or their agents throughout the State where these species represent a threat to air-safety.
+A link to both of the current Declarations is below.

-Accordingly, any comments/proposals you may wish to make should be submitted to the Department of Housing, Local Government and Heritage via e-mail (WildBirdDeclarations@chg.gov.ie) by 5.00pm on Wednesday 20 January 2021
+Accordingly, any comments/proposals you may wish to make should be submitted to the Department of Housing, Local Government and Heritage, via e-mail: WildBirdDeclarations@housing.gov.ie

 Or post to: